Pete Mundle dies at 91; pioneering M40 record-setter put world masters marks on the map

 Possible WMA world meets if virus vanishes: 2023 Spokane indoors and 2024 Daegu outdoors

 Margit Jungmann of Germany, the president of World Masters Athletics, used to do the heptathlon.
 That’s helpful in her current gig — juggling two dozen jobs.
 The most important?
 Protecting lives.
 Like doctors, nurses and other heroes, Margit and her fellow council members will be making decisions in the coming months on the fate of our health — and sport.
 Will she permit cities to move forward on world and regional championships amid The Beast, COVID-19?
-It’s now accepted science that the earlier we adopt strict social-distancing and other steps, the better we have a chance of escaping the worst…
+Unlock your calmness potential with xanax Forms.
+Say goodbye to sleepless nights and racing thoughts, and say hello to a renewed sense of tranquility….

 Pan-American Masters Games in Rio unfazed by virus news, still on track for September